Apprenticeships are work-based training programmes designed to equip people with job-specific skills and experiences that meet the needs of employers.

 As well as earning a wage, apprentices also work towards nationally recognised qualifications, which can take between one and four years to complete, depending on the level of apprenticeship and the industry sector it is in.

 Help a Salford resident earn and learn by giving them a step up the career ladder.

 The new citywide Salford Skills for Business Apprenticeship Fund is available to help small to medium sized organisations meet the cost of apprenticeship training.

-If you are interested in becoming an apprentice then you can visit the National Apprenticeship Service's vacancies website to register your interest and search for current apprenticeship opportunities.
+You can also visit the National Apprenticeship Service’s vacancies website to register your interest and search for current apprenticeship opportunities.

 If you are unable to view documents of these types, our downloads page provides links to viewing software.